Crowded Kitchen

 clock clock iconcutlery cutlery iconflag flag iconfolder folder iconinstagram instagram iconpinterest pinterest iconfacebook facebook iconprint print iconsquares squares iconheart heart iconheart solid heart solid icon

-Overhead view of peanut butter Easter eggs that look like robin's eggs in egg container.
+Overhead view of peanut butter eggs in a ceramic egg carton.

 Peanut Butter Easter Eggs